ethereum/solidity-website/src/posts/2024-02-08-solidity-developer-survey-2023-results.md

 category: Announcements
 ---

-The [Solidity Developer Survey 2023](https://blog.soliditylang.org/2023/12/08/solidity-developer-survey-2023-announcement/) results are in!
-In this post, we will be summarizing and analyzing them.
+We are thrilled to share with you the [Solidity Developer Survey 2023](https://blog.soliditylang.org/2023/12/08/solidity-developer-survey-2023-announcement/) results!
+In this blog post, we will be going over key insights and detailed analysis of the various sections of the survey.

-First of all, a big thank you to everybody who took the time and participated and to everybody who helped us spread the word about it!

-We received a smashing 474 responses.

-Your input is invaluable to us and plays a crucial role in helping to continuously improve the Solidity as an open source project.
+Before we dive in, we would like to thank everyone who submitted a response to the survey as well as helped us reach the right audience for it!
+Your inputs are invaluable to us and are pivotal in driving important language design decisions and improving Solidity as an open source project.

-Before we get started, here are a few useful links:
+This year, we received a total of 474 responses.
+Let's start with some useful links:

-- In the spirit of open source, you can find all raw data of the survey results [here]() and all graphs [here]().
+- In the spirit of open source, you can find all raw data of the survey results [here](https://docs.google.com/spreadsheets/d/1R8EBUryePhiJwl14IXNm2RDwqA8sEBdxrKuFKvfj0wY/edit?usp=sharing) and all graphs [here](https://docs.google.com/presentation/d/1W49GWlhdxC_I1dxqzFIf1e9bFf8O_QH2kT_T_nfenA0/edit?usp=sharing).
-- Since this is already our third time conducting a yearly survey, it may be interesting for you to compare the outcome to the previous surveys.
-The results from the previous developer surveys are available below:
+- This is our third annual survey.
+You can compare the 2023 results with the previous years by checking our the blog posts below:
     - [2022](https://soliditylang.org/blog/2023/03/10/solidity-developer-survey-2022-results/)
     - [2021](https://blog.soliditylang.org/2022/02/07/solidity-developer-survey-2021-results/)
     - [2020](https://blog.soliditylang.org/2021/01/26/solidity-developer-survey-2020-results/)